-4. (1) The Council must pay a basic monthly salary to a staff member on the last Friday of every calendar month, or, where the last day of a calendar month falls on a weekday, on that day, whichever day is the earliest, to the a staff member or into such staff member's bank account or other financial institution.
+4. (1) The Council must pay to a staff member, into such staff member's bank account or other financial institution a basic monthly salary, on the last Friday of every calendar month or where the last day of a calendar month falls on a weekday, on that day, whichever day is the earliest.

-(2) The staff member must furnish the Human Resources Department with his or her banking details.
+(2) The staff member must furnish the human resources department with his or her banking details.